bsharp/Larinterface/readme.md

   php artisan larinterface:generate
 ```

+### File watcher

 But executing this command each time after modifying one of your PHP Class is annoying.
-You can create a gulp watcher to do that for you, add this lines to your gulpfile:
+You can create a gulp watcher, using elixir 3, to do that for you.
+Add this lines to your gulpfile:

 ```javascript